Pearcy murders

-The Pearcy murders took place on November 11 or 12, 2009 in Pearcy, Arkansas, a small town in the center of the state right outside of Hot Springs.
-A total of four related people and the girlfriend of one victim were shot to death during two burglaries; four bodies were found in a mobile home belonging to victims Edward Gentry, Jr. and his wife Pam.
+The Pearcy murders took place on November 11 or 12, 2009, in Pearcy, Arkansas, a small town in the center of the state right outside of Hot Springs.
+A total of four related people and the girlfriend of one victim were shot to death during two burglaries; four bodies were found in a mobile home belonging to victims Edward Gentry Jr. and his wife Pam.
 The mobile home had been burned to destroy evidence.
 The fifth victim, Edward Gentry Sr., was found in another structure on the property.
 Jeremy Pickney, Marvin Stringer and Samuel Conway, all in their early twenties, were quickly identified as suspects due to their possessing stolen goods from the Gentry trailer.
 Stringer was killed during a shootout in a police raid when authorities attempted to arrest him at the Red Roof Inn on East Grand Ave.

 Conway was convicted at trial in June 2011 on multiple counts of capital murder and burglary, and sentenced to life in prison without parole.
 The Arkansas Supreme Court ordered a retrial of his case due to judicial error.
 He pleaded guilty and was sentenced to 40 years in prison.
 Pickney made a plea bargain, pleading guilty in 2011 to conspiracy to commit aggravated residential burglary, and was sentenced to 50 years in prison.

 Murders

 In the early morning hours of November 12, 2009, firefighters were alerted to a burning mobile home in Pearcy, Arkansas, approximately 55 miles southwest of Little Rock.
 Upon investigation, they discovered four bodies.
 These were later identified as 56-year-old Edward Gentry Jr., his 52-year-old wife Pam, their 24-year-old son Jeremy, and Jeremy's 19-year-old girlfriend Kristyn Warneke.
 They had all been shot to death.
 The trailer home had been set on fire and burned so fiercely that the floor collapsed in one area.
 A few hours later the body of 80-year-old Edward Gentry Sr. was found in another building on the property.
 He had been bound and shot to death execution style, with two bullets to the head.
 Police determined that the victims had been burglarized: flat-screen televisions, guns, and two sets of rims and tires had been stolen.

+Later reports made by Balistic experts and medical examiners revealed more details.
+A state medical examiner named Daniel Dye testified during the trial that Edward Gentry Jr. had been shot once in the head, Pamela Gentry had been shot at least three times, including at least once to the head, Jeremy Gentry had been shot once in the head, Kristyn Warneke had been shot twice in the head, and Edward Gentry Sr. had also been shot twice in the head.